qbzzt/etherdocs/why.md

 It is also possible for the lender, the borrower, or a third party to periodically activate the contract to send payment reminders to borrowers.

+The only case in which courts would need to be involved is if the borrower, having lost the title to the collateral, insists on keeping it.
+And in that case it would be an extremely simple case as long as the borrower signed a contract accepting that whoever owns the non fungible token owns the collateral.
+All the other facts that easy to prove from the blockchain.

+== Conclusion

+Ethereum is not panacea, it cannot physically change who has possession of physical assets or deal with unanticipated circumstances.
+However, in an economy as complex as ours, it can provide a cheap and easy source of trust and sometimes replace time consuming and costly litigation.